publishpress/PublishPress-Planner/readme.txt

 * Changed: Change min PHP version to 7.2.5.
 If not compatible, the plugin will not execute;
 * Changed: Change min WP version to 5.5.
 If not compatible, the plugin will not execute;
 * Changed: Updated internal libraries to latest versions;
-* Changed: Refactor some occurrences of "plugins_loaded" replacing it by a new action: "plublishpress_<name>_loaded" which runs after the requirements and libraries are loaded, but before the plugin is initialized;
+* Changed: Refactor some occurrences of "plugins_loaded" replacing it by a new action: "publishpress_planner_loaded" which runs after the requirements and libraries are loaded, but before the plugin is initialized;

 = [3.11.0] - 20 June 2023 =